muzny/csci1200-notes/docs/_build/01/using-jupyter-notebooks.md

 This is important because we'll be able to work with documents that contain regular text, pictures, code, and whatever output your code produces!

-For our purposes, Jupyter Notebooks are __where__ we will be writing our code.
-You can think of a Jupyter Notebook as the program that will run the programs that we write!
+For our purposes, Jupyter Lab is the coding environment where we'll be writing  our code.
+The file type that we'll be primarily working with is the Jupyter Notebook.
+We'll be writing our code in a Jupyter Notebook that is being run by Jupyter Lab.
+When we start running code, we'll talk more about how exactly python enters into this equation.

 We're using Jupyter Notebooks for a number of reasons:
 - they let us isolate small blocks of code easily